History and Mission

 On March 13, 2000, Katharine Lee Reid, the daughter of former director Sherman Lee, became the museum’s sixth director.
 Her special interests included 17th-century European paintings, 20th-century painting and sculpture, and late 19th- and 20th-century American and European decorative arts.
 Under her tenure, ground was broken for the Rafael Viñoly-designed renovation and expansion of the entire museum complex.
 Mrs. Reid retired in 2005.

 Succeeding Katharine Lee Reid in April 2006, Timothy Rub became the seventh director of the museum.
 With a background in architecture and modern and contemporary art, Mr. Rub brought 20 years of museum experience to Cleveland.
 The museum’s renovation and expansion project continued under Mr. Rub, with the renovated 1916 Beaux-Arts building reopening in June 2008 and the new east wing in June 2009.
 Mr. Rub resigned as director in September 2009 to become director of the Philadelphia Museum of Art.
 Deborah Gribbon, a former director of the J. Paul Getty Museum, served as interim director until September 2010.

-David Franklin, an internationally respected scholar of Italian Renaissance and baroque art, was the ninth director of the museum.
-Franklin’s term began on September 20, 2010 and ended in October 2013.
-Fred Bidwell, the retired Executive Chairman of JWT/OgilvyAction, a national advertising agency serving leading brands with more than 500 employees, served as the museum's Interim Director.
+David Franklin, an internationally respected scholar of Italian Renaissance and baroque art, was the museum's ninth director; his term ended in October 2013.
+Fred Bidwell, the retired executive chairman of JWT/OgilvyAction, a national advertising agency serving leading brands with more than 500 employees, served as the museum's interim director.

-William M. Griswold was named the 10th director of the museum in May 2014, and is currently leading the museum through its centennial year in 2016.
+William M. Griswold was named the tenth director of the museum in May 2014, leading the museum through its centennial year in 2016.
 Griswold is the museum's current director.